 Chelsea boss Rafael Benitez was also surprised to see Adkins go just three days after Saints fought back for a point at Stamford Bridge.

 He said: "'It is a surprise, he was doing a great job.
 He had problems at the start of the season but now he is doing well.

 "Pochettino has been in Spain for years with Espanyol, I think he is a good manager but I am disappointed a manager has lost his job.''

-Southampton had a tough start to life back in the top flight this season, taking only five points from their opening 11 games, but Adkins had steered the club out of the relegation places with a run of only two defeats in the last 12 league matches.
+Southampton had a tough start to life back in the top flight this season, but Adkins had steered the club out of the relegation places with a run of only two defeats in the last 12 league matches.

 Adkins twice broke the club's transfer record last summer, first by signing for a reported fee of £7m, and then